ThatRozebudDude/FPS-Plus-Public/README.md

     - You do not need to install polymod since FPS Plus doesn't use it.

-    - You can ignore is the part about ignored files since FPS Plus removes them.
+    - You can ignore the part about ignored files since FPS Plus removes them.

 ## Credits
 ### Friday Night Funkin'